coderlevelup/turtle-translated/README.md

 Clone this repo (or download the specific language file).

+From the project folder run:
 ```
 pip install .
 ```
+(it's not yet in PyPI)

 ## Usage
 Example of using the isiXhosa translation `fudo`